MicrochipTech/fpga-hls-examples/Training2/readme.md

-![](.//media/image3.png) To check for generated arbiters, compile the design to hardware (![](.//media/image28.png)) and open the generated Verilog file "`producer_consumer.v`".
+![](.//media/image3.png) To check for generated arbiters, compile the design to hardware (![](.//media/image28.png)) and open the generated Verilog file "`producer_consumer_top.v`".
 This file can be found under the directory `producer_consumer/hls_output/rtl/`.
 On line 213, you will find an instantiation for a round robin arbiter for the variable done.
 If you search for “`round_robin_arbiter`” and cycle through the results,